 Solution: To resolve the eject issue, you need to tweak the power management settings of your Mac, as shown here:

-Check the value of disksleep.
-If it is low, you need to provide
+- Check the value of disksleep.
+If it is low, you need to provide a significant number.

 The above solution will fix the drive auto-eject problem.
 Now, you can use the hard drive to save and access data usually.